acutario/decoratex/README.md

     field :title, :string
     field :body, :string

-    add_decorations
+    timestamps()
+    decorations()
   end
 end
 ```

-The decorations definition needs to be placed before schema definition, and then, you should add `add_decorations` inside the schema block.
+The decorations definition needs to be placed before schema definition, and then, you should add `decorations()` inside the schema block.
 This will automatically add the virtual fields to your model.

 Finally, you can use the `decorate` function of your model module to populate the fields that you need with the function associated to them.